kirenz/python-basics/_sources/docs/programming-toolkit.md

 ## Anaconda

-The open-source [Anaconda](https://www.anaconda.com/products/individual) Individual Edition Distribution is on of the easiest ways to perform Python and R data science and machine learning since it already includes Python and the most important modules we need.
+The open-source [Anaconda](https://www.anaconda.com/products/individual) Individual Edition Distribution is one of the easiest ways to perform Python data science projects since it already includes Python and the most important modules we need.

 :::{note}
 Anaconda is a data science toolkit which already includes most of the data science modules we need.
 :::

 Furthermore, Anaconda's package manager `conda` makes it easy to manage multiple data environments that can be maintained and run separately without interference from each other (in so called virtual environments).

 `conda` analyses the current environment including everything currently installed, and, together with any version limitations specified (e.g. the user may wish to have TensorFlow version 2,0 or higher), works out how to install a compatible set of dependencies, and shows a warning if this cannot be done.

 ```{admonition} To do
 :class: tip